JvanKatwijk/eti-stuff/eti-cmdline/README.md

 provided.

-To allow the construction of various GUI's, the functionality is implemented as a library.
+To allow the construction of various GUI's, the functionality is implemented as a library and a separate "main" program.

-The library provides entries for the functionality through some simple calls, while a callback function provides some communication back from the library to the gui.
+The library provides through a simple API entries for the functionality through some simple calls, while a callback function provides some communication back from the library to the gui.

 To show the use of the library, a - functioning - command-line handler is included in this repository, written in C++.
 The sources can be found in the directory "eti-cmd".

 Command-line Parameters for the C++ version
 -----------------------------------------------------------------------